aniket-ds/Skin-Cancer-Prediction/README.md

 # Skin-Cancer-Prediction
-Built a web app to detect the deadly skin cancer.
+Built a web app to detect the deadly melanoma skin cancer.